You are now in the main content area

 International Collaborations

-We also collaborate with the Early Childhood Development Initiative (ECDI) on research and student placements in Nigeria, challenging our students to make a difference.
+We collaborate with the Early Childhood Development Initiative (ECDI) on research and student placements in Nigeria, challenging our students to make a difference.

 The School of Early Childhood Studies encourages early childhood professionals to engage in critical reflective practice when working with children and families.
 In particular, we encourage them to: